Traveling With Your Rescued or Adopted Animal

 Decide, based on their rules and the size of your animal, if you can carry the animal into the cabin or need to check the animal into cargo.
 Carrying on is always cheaper, easier & better for the animal – so try to do a carry on in cabin trip.
 ‘Emotional Support/ESA’, ‘Therapy’ and ‘Service’ Dogs are allowed in cabin.
 To find out if you or your dog qualify you can speak to your airlines, reference this ESA Travel Document and use Google.

-If you are not traveling yourself and you can not find someone to carry on a small dog or cat for you – Please try to book with United 800-575-3335 as they have a PetSafe Unaccompanied Animal Shipping Program – flying in/out of Aguadilla/BQN that is temperature controlled (more comfortable for the animal and less likely to be cancelled due to temperature issues on the travel route). *Note personal experience of using United BQN below.
+If you are not traveling yourself and you can not find someone to carry on a small dog or cat for you – Please try to book with United 800-575-3335 as they have a PetSafe Unaccompanied Animal Shipping Program – flying in/out of Aguadilla/BQN that is temperature controlled (more comfortable for the animal and less likely to be cancelled due to temperature issues on the travel route).
+The discount given to Defensa for our **un-owned/street rescued animals is only about $50**

 2) Get a Health Certificate & Acclimation Letter from a PR Vet within 10 days of the flight.
 Young animals, Get them a BORDETELLA vaccination too